 Other companies in the Ascension Ventures LTD Group acting as joint controllers or processors and who are based in the UK and provide IT and system administration services and undertake leadership reporting.

-Service providers acting as processors based in the United Kingdom & India who provide IT and system administration services.
+Service providers acting as processors based in the United Kingdom & other countries who provide IT and system administration services.

 Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in the United Kingdom who provide consultancy, banking, legal, insurance and accounting services.